droiddeveloper1/WeatherApp/README.md

 - move the API key away from BuildConfig and into JNI/C++ layer instead
 - refactor the location permissions mechanism to auto-fetch&display immediately after the *initial* app install.
 (Currently will only auto-fetch for subsequent usages of the app, not at the very first session.)
 - handle case of ungranted permissions in the *LocationManager* class (display some message in the UI etc.)
-- fix positioning of snackbar to appear above the virtual keyboard and eliminate its delayed/duplicate animation
+- fix positioning of snackbar to appear above the virtual keyboard and eliminate its delayed/extra rendering

 -Oke Uwechue, Ph.D.